Holography of New Conformal Higher Spin Gravities in 3d: Near-horizon boundary conditions

-To determine the asymptotic symmetries for a theory with a general conformal spin-$s$, one must find a map between the PKLD and WL bases for that theory.
-Below, we explicitly present the theories for the conformal graviton, the conformal spin-1 field with the graviton, and the conformal spin-3 field with the graviton.
+To determine the asymptotic symmetries for a theory with a general conformal spin-$s$, one must find a general map between the PKLD and WL bases.
+The maps between PKLD and WL basis are determined on a case-by-case basis, which makes it not straightforward to generalize to the map for the $sl(N)$ case.
+Below, we explicitly present the asymptotic symmetries for the first few theories, for the conformal graviton, the conformal spin-1 field with the graviton, and the conformal spin-3 field with the graviton.
+Each of these cases is written using the specific map.
+This means that they should not be compared to each other, however the conclusions should be made within each case.
+I.e., in the case of a theory with conformal spin-1 field and a graviton, we can consider how the entropy changes switching off spin-1 field; and in the case of conformal spin-3 field and a graviton we can consider the same by switching off spin-3 field.
+However, the theories should not be compared directly, only conceptually, because of the different embeddings.